paulstroot/wordpress_starter/docs/theme_setup_and_dev.md

 [&larr; back to readme](../readme.md)
 # Theme setup

-This WordPress theme utilizes node to compile styles and scripts.
+This WordPress theme utilizes node and postcss to compile styles and scripts.

 ## Installation
-1. Make sure you have started your project with MAMP at https://www.???.localhost
+1. Make sure you have started your project on a local server (i.e. MAMP) at https://www.???.localhost
   a.
 When you set up this domain, update the proxy in the script "watch:browser-sync" to include your new development URL.
 2. Navigate your terminal to the theme folder `wp-content/themes/starter`
 3. Run `yarn install && yarn dev` in this folder.